 There are many uses for baking soda.
-You can use it to whiten your laundry, deodorize your closets and carpets, or to improve the airiness of baked goods.
+You can use it to whiten your laundry, deodorize your closets and carpets, or improve the airiness of baked goods.
 Is there anything that baking soda can’t do?
-Well, it can’t cure the common cold, but that is one of the very few limits of baking soda.
+Well, it can’t cure a common cold, but that is one of the very few limits of baking soda.
 Here are ten ways to use baking soda to enhance your appearance.

 Actress Emma Stone told Elle that she uses baking soda mixed with face wash to create a gentle exfoliant for her skin.
 You can also mix baking soda with lemon juice, a mild acid, to create a foamy exfoliating scrub that not only improves complexion, but can also remove a spray tan, soften skin, and help to neutralize acids.